ekoontz/dag-unify/README.md

 # dag-unify

-A Clojure library designed to combine directed acyclic graphs (DAGs) via unification.
-In Clojure, a DAG may be represented by Clojure map where the values of keys may be refs (http://clojure.org/refs).
-Unification is similar to merge (http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/merge), except that if the arguments to unification have the same key, their values will be recursively unified rather than only one key's value being used.
+A Clojure library for combining directed acyclic graphs (DAGs) via unification.
+Unification is similar to merge (http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/merge), except that if arguments have the same keys, in the return value, the arguments' values for those keys will be recursively combined via unification, rather than only one key's value being used.

 For example: